YouTube Animators Are More Popular Than Ever

 On her channel, you’ll find relatable videos about her life, her traveling experiences, childhood, school, video games she enjoys playing, and random things that happen to her and her pet parrots.

 Domics is a YouTube channel run by Dominic Panganiban.

-Dominic is a Filipino comedic animator who shares his thoughts and cultural experiences such as his grade school days, Asian cultural takes, and his favorite Filipino snacks.
+Dominic is one of the Filipino comedic YouTube animators who shares his thoughts and cultural experiences such as his grade school days, Asian cultural takes, and his favorite Filipino snacks.

 He started posting his webcomics on Tumblr in 2010.
 After graduating from college, he started his own YouTube animation channel.
 He now releases several videos each month, garnering millions of views per video.

 Simon’s Cat is an animated series on YouTube about the life of a fat white cat and Simon, his owner.